cloud273/mcs-ios/README.md

 # Patient app

-1. Account: Patient have his/her account, so he/she can follow his/her appointment and result
+1. Account: Every patient has've got an account, so they can manage their profile, health information, appointment and result
     - Create account using email
     - Update patient profile (name, date of birth, address, image ...)

-2. Health information: Patient can input his/her health information so that he/she can send it to doctor when doing an appointment.
+2. Health information: Patient can update their health information so that they can share them to doctor when create an booking.
 This includes:
-    - Create/update patient allergy information
+    - Create/update patient's allergy information
-    - Create/update patient surgery information
+    - Create/update patient's surgery information
-    - Update patient medication information (High blood pressure?, High cholesterol?, Pregnant?)
+    - Update patient's medication information (High blood pressure?, High cholesterol?, Pregnant?)

-3. Booking an appointment
+3. Booking an appointment: Patient can choose doctor and create an appointment with him/her
+    - Select specialty
+    - Search for doctor
+    - Get booking fee
+    - Select booking time
-    -
+    - Cancel a booking

+4. History of appointments

 # Development